Add Self-hosted Service Plugin Extensions with the SDK

 Step 1 | Add a service plugin extension to your app

-Add a service plugin extension to your app in the Dev Center as follows:
+Add a service plugin extension to your app in your app's dashboard as follows:

 2. Go to the Extensions page, and click + Create Extension.